 DLs may be subsidized or unsubsidized.
 To qualify for a subsidized DL, a student must demonstrate need according to federal guidelines.
-For any subsidized DL funds a student receives, the federal government pays the interest while the student is in school, during a grace period, or deferment.
+For any subsidized DL funds a student receives, the federal government pays the interest while the student is in school.
 Unsubsidized DLs are available to students who do not or only partially qualify for subsidized funds.
 With unsubsidized DLs, the student is responsible for paying the interest.
 Interest accrues immediately and the student has the option of paying toward the interest while in school or waiting until six months after graduation or withdrawal.
 The principal payments are still deferred.
 The accrued interest may be periodically capitalized (added to the loan principal) according to the lender's policy.

 A student may apply for and receive funds from both subsidized and unsubsidized DL loans simultaneously as long as the cost of attendance is not exceeded.
 The maximum yearly borrowing limits for dependent students are \$5,500 for freshmen, \$6,500 for sophomores, and \$7,500 for juniors and seniors.
 The maximum yearly borrowing limits for independent students are the lesser of the cost of education or \$9,500 for freshmen, \$10,500 for sophomores, and \$12,500 for juniors and seniors.
 The aggregate borrowing limits for the DL program are \$31,000 for dependent undergraduate students and \$57,500 for independent undergraduate students of which a maximum of \$23,000 can be subsidized loans.
 The maximum yearly borrowing limit for graduate students is the lesser of the cost of education or \$20,500.
-The aggregate borrowing limit for the DL program is \$138,500 for graduate students of which a maximum of \$65,500 can be subsidized loans.
+The aggregate borrowing limit for the DL program is \$138,500 for graduate students.
+Graduate students may only apply for unsubsidized DL loans